 In the recent case of Promontoria (Henrico) Ltd v Gurcharn Samra , the High Court has rejected unfair relationship allegations made by a customer against its bank and distressed debt creditor.
-James Taylor, who acted in the case on behalf of the creditor, highlights key takeaways for lenders.
+We highlight some key takeaways for lenders.

 What is an ‘unfair relationship’?